aaronrai24/DollarDiscordBot/README.md

 > [!IMPORTANT]
 > Docusarus available at our github([Dollar Docs](https://aaronrai24.github.io/DollarDiscordBot/)).

+> [!NOTE]
+> To add Dollar to your Discord, click [here](https://discord.com/api/oauth2/authorize?client_id=1044813990473257081&permissions=8&scope=applications.commands%20bot).

 Dollar: Your all-in-one Discord companion!
 Powered by Lavalink, Dollar not only lets you play music from popular websites, but goes above and beyond.
 Dollar acts as a versatile moderator, creating personal voice channels and enforcing proper command usage.

 With Dollar, you'll enjoy a seamless music experience.
 It intelligently responds to commands entered in the designated text channel and plays music exclusively when users are in the same voice channel.
 No more juggling multiple music platforms!

-But that's not all!
-Dollar harnesses various APIs to elevate your experience.
-Dive into your lifetime stats for beloved video games, thanks to TrackerGG integration.
-Dollar keeps you connected, letting you and your friends listen to the same music simultaneously.

-Stay tuned for weekly updates and exciting new features as Dollar continually evolves.
+Stay tuned for frequent updates and exciting new features as Dollar continually evolves.
 Add Dollar and unleash the true potential of your Discord server!

-## To add Dollar to your Discord:

-Click the following [link](https://discord.com/api/oauth2/authorize?client_id=1044813990473257081&permissions=8&scope=applications.commands%20bot) to add to your Discord!
-- Dollar will DM you with a welcome message and what to do next!
-- For a list of commands, type `/help` in the designated text channel.
-This will provide you with a list of buttons for each category of commands.

-## For Developers
+## Contributing

 ### Docker Setup